Contact Lens Care

 - Rest your dominant hand on your non-dominant hand, holding the eye drops bottle/vial level with the eye.

 - Keep the bottle at a close but safe distance above your eye and gently squeeze the bottle to apply one drop.
+Some bottles are made to allow gravity to do the work for you, but patience is required.
 Make sure the drop falls into the pocket between the eye and the eyelid.

 - Close your eye gently and with your eyes closed tilt your head downwards for a couple of seconds so that the eye drop can be absorbed.